hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 |  SNR| **Mean of the signal divided by standard deviation of the noise|

-These values can be used as a basic guideline to image quality of each biomarker.
+These values can be used to assess image quality of each biomarker.
 As the threshold is not adaptive nor trained, the summary information should be considered within context.

 A detailed slide for each marker acquired is also provided.
 The left-hand side contains image information identical to those shown in the histogram and summary slides.